vuejs/eslint-plugin-vue/docs/rules/require-valid-default-prop.md

+---
+pageClass: rule-details
+---
+# vue/require-valid-default-prop
-# enforce props default values to be valid (vue/require-valid-default-prop)
+> enforce props default values to be valid

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.